Search

 Could be a good improvement, making more sense out of the “buildOnCommit” feature.

-I will follow up verifying the technical feasibility of this solution.
+I will follow up to verify the technical feasibility of this solution.

-The simple corpus of document for the examples will be the following :
+The simple corpus of documents for the examples will be the following :

 [